sumitkr003/Low-Level-Design/SolidPrinciples/SolidPrinciples.md

 - ### Liskov Substitution principle
   - This states that "We should be able to substitute base class object with child class objects without altering the behaviour/characteristics of the program".\
   Note: The behaviour of the program should also remain same.
 (This is not language specific)
+  - This is violated when child class completely modifies the contract/behaviour of base class method by overriding it.
 ```java
 // Base/Parent Class
 public class Rectangle {